kraken-tech/django-integrity/README.md

 ### Creating a virtual environment

-Ensure Python is installed and used by the `python` executable:
+Ensure one of the above Pythons is installed and used by the `python` executable:

 ```sh
 python --version
 ```

-Be sure to check that the Python version you are using is in the supported versions listed above.

 Then create and activate a virtual environment.
 If you don't have any other way of managing virtual environments this can be done by running: